fekxs/blog_app/home/README.md

-under this folder we want to create home page and detailed Blog files
+In this folder we want to create home page and detailed Blog files